timescale/docs.timescale.com-content/schema-management.md

 1-office
 ```

-One can think of the indexes' btrees as being constructed from most
+One can think of the indexes' btrees as being constructed from the most
 significant bit downwards, so it first matches on the first character,
-then second, etc., while in the above example I conveniently showed
+then second, etc., while in the above example they are conveniently shown
-them as two separate tuples.
+as two separate tuples.

-Now, with a predicate like `WHERE location = 'garage' and time >= 1 and
-time < 4`, the top is much better to use: all readings from a given
+Now, with a predicate like `WHERE location = 'garage' and time >= 1 and time < 4`, the top is much better to use: all readings from a given
-location are contiguous, so the first bit of indexes precisely finds
+location are contiguous, so the first bit of the indexes precisely finds
-all metrics from garage, and then we can use any additional time
+all metrics from "garage", and then we can use any additional time
 predicates to further narrow down the selected set.
 With the latter,
-you would have to look over all the time records [1,4), and then once
+you would have to look over all of the time records [1,4), and then once
 again find the right device in each.
 Much less efficient.

-On the other hand, if our conditional was instead asking `temperature
-> 80`, particularly if that conditional matched a larger number of
+On the other hand, consider if our conditional was instead asking `temperature > 80`, particularly if that conditional matched a larger number of
 values.
 You still need to search through all sets of time values
 matching your predicate, but in each one, your query also grabs a
 (potentially large) subset of the values, rather than just one